 Bart was raised Episcopal, and was a committed participant and acolyte.
 But at about age 15, while at High School, he became a ‘born again christian’, which included believing that the Bible was inspired and inerrant.
 He was, apparently, a zealous evangelical christian, and attended Moody Bible Institute and Wheaton College, two evangelical bastions.
 Motivated to understand the Bible better, he went on to study New Testament at Princeton under respected evangelical scholar Bruce Metzger (who he still obviously respects deeply – he describes him as “revered”) and obtained his PhD.

 But his graduate studies led him to see the Bible as much more fallible than he had been taught.
 As a result, he was a liberal christian for about 15 years before finally become an atheist-leaning agnostic.
-He says his growing New Testament scepticism was not the cause of his disbelief, and the main issue for him was the problem of how a good God to create or allow a world with so much evil and suffering.
+He says his growing New Testament scepticism was not the cause of his disbelief, and the main issue for him was the problem of how a good God could create or allow a world with so much evil and suffering.
 But I suspect that the uninspiring nature of liberal theology played a part – if Jesus wasn’t really the son of God and didn’t really rise from the dead, what’s the point of following him?

 So for years now Bart has been a New Testament professor, the author of many academic and popular books, a sceptic, a speaker and a blogger.
 In this post I’ll review his approach to several important questions found in a number of his books.